Telenav/lexakai/README.md

 For example:

-    @UmlMethodGroup("configuration")
+    @UmlMethodGroup("settings")

-could be used to label all the configuration-related methods in a type.
+could be used to label all the settings-related methods in a type.
 Multiple *@UmlMethodGroup* annotations can be added to specify that a method should be shown in more than one group.

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x"/>